 Early eastern settlers confused the huge numbers of periodical cicadas emerging and calling, with biblical accounts of ravenous migratory locusts.
 However, locusts are grasshoppers in the order Orthoptera.
 They have chewing mouthparts and a voracious appetite throughout their life.
-Other animals in this group are cockroaches, preying mantis and crickets.
+Other related animals are crickets, cockroaches, and praying mantids.

-Cicadas are in the suborder Homoptera, and have sucking mouthparts (like little soda straws).
+Cicadas are in the suborder Homoptera and have sucking mouthparts (like little soda straws).
 Cicadas feed mostly as nymphs underground, on tree roots.
-They are in the same family as the familiar annual and dog-day cicadas whose songs characterize hot summer days!
-Other close relatives are aphids, leafhoppers and mealybugs.
+They are in the same family as the common annual and dog-day cicadas, whose songs characterize hot summer days!
+Other close relatives are aphids, leafhoppers, and mealybugs.